-- 1. Graduates pass the national certification exam. - 2.
-Graduates demonstrate preparedness by securing employment. - 3.
-Students complete the program by graduating. - 4.
-Graduates indicate that they were adequately prepared to perform as entry-level practitioners. - 5.
-Graduates are adequately prepared to perform as entry-level practitioners.
+- 1. Graduates will pass national certification exam. - 2.
+Graduates will demonstrate preparedness by securing employment. - 3.
+Students will complete the program by graduating. - 4.
+Graduates will indicate that they were adequately prepared to perform as entry-level practitioners. - 5.
+Graduates will be adequately prepared to perform as entry-level practitioners.